Song for a Raggy Boy: Production

-The film took over four years to make because of difficulties getting it started; some were casting problems, others to do with raising finance.
+The film took over four years to make because of difficulties getting it started; some were casting problems, others to do with raising financing.
 One casting problem was finding the ideal boy to play Liam Mercier, who the director felt was vital to cast well.
 Eventually they auditioned John Travers, a boy from an Irish boxing club with no previous acting experience.

 Aidan Quinn had been attached to the script for two and a half years before production.
 It was filmed on location in County Cork and County Kerry in Ireland.
 The school scenes were filmed at Coláiste Iosagán, a former De La Salle college in Ballyvourney.
 It was an Irish/Danish/UK/Spanish co-production, and was produced with the support of investment incentives for the Irish film industry provided by the Government of Ireland.